How to Use VA’s Combined Ratings Table for VA Disability

 The veteran would repeat this process for every disability they are rated for, following from highest to lowest.
 Then, when the veteran is finished combining their rating, they will round that final number to the nearest 10.
 For example, if the veteran’s final combined rating is 56%, they will round that up to 60%.
 If their final combined rating is 54%, they will round down to 50%.
 For reference, a 55% would round up to 60%.

-How Can I Get to 100% Combined with VA Math?
+How Can I Get to 100% Using Combined Ratings or VA Math?

 When it comes to combined ratings, achieving a combined 100% rating can be extremely difficult.
 The higher a veteran’s combined rating, the harder it is to achieve that 100% because the percentage that the veteran is “whole” becomes smaller and smaller as the veteran’s overall rating increases.
 For instance, if a veteran is at an even 90% for their combined disability rating, they will need another rating of at least 50% in order to increase their combined rating to 95%, which would then be rounded up to 100%.